 Recommended For You Page

-Data acquired from browsing behavior, targeting settings and overall interactions on the website can be used to provide personalized recommendation for users.
-This typically happen, usually through the use of K-means or KNN types of recommender systems.
+Data acquired from browsing behavior, targeting settings, and overall interactions on the website can be used to provide personalized recommendations for users.
+This typically happens, usually through the use of K-means or KNN types of recommender systems.

-Login events can help unify identity across browser, devices and sessions.
-In such a sense it is there can be a single user identity for all his/her interaction with your website, regardless of the device s/he used or the fact that he was logged-in or not.
+Login events can help unify identity across browsers, devices, and sessions.
+In such a sense, it is there can be a single user identity for all his/her interaction with your website, regardless of the device s/he used or the fact that he was logged in or not.

-Different approach can be used to handle tying back events happening prior to the login event to the user’s identity.
+Different approaches can be used to handle tying back events happening before the login event to the user’s identity.

-Cookies matching, is one such technique where if events have been previously been sent to the server they can be tied back to the resolved identity by means of a lookup for instance if we had an anonymous visitor id set up on desktop and mobile which resolved to one logged in identity, the data related to these users could be traced back from the following matching table:
+Cookies matching is one such technique where if events have previously been sent to the server, they can be tied back to the resolved identity through a lookup.
+For instance, if we had an anonymous visitor id set up on desktop and mobile, which resolved to one logged-in identity, the data related to these users could be traced back from the following matching table:

-Event Push, using the local storage of the browser it is possible to cache browsing event on the browser until one’s identity has been resolved.
+Event Push, using the local storage of the browser, it is possible to cache browsing events on the browser until one’s identity has been resolved.

 The above picture explains how the behavior would work.
-If a given visitor identified with visitor id 2020, visited the website on 4 occasions.
+If a given visitor identified with visitor id 2020, visited the website on four occasions.
 On the first and second sessions that the user would show up on the website, the data would start to get accumulated in the browser storage with no data being pushed to the server.
-On the third session, until the login event happens the data would continue to be accumulated within the browser but once the login event happened and the user’s identity has been resolved to userid: 123, the data is sent to the server and the event data within the browser storage.
-On the fourth session, since the identity has been previously resolved the event data can directly be sent to the server.
+In the third session, until the login event happens, the data would continue to be accumulated within the browser but once the login event happened and the user’s identity has been resolved to userid: 123, the data is sent to the server and the event data within the browser storage.
+In the fourth session, since the identity has been previously resolved, the event data can directly be sent to the server.

-The data in the customer profile, can then be used to fulfill different personalization use case.
+The data in the customer profile can then be used to fulfill different personalization use cases.
 Retrieving historical data stored in the customer profile for display, retrieving different scores previously computed, or retrieving features needed to feed a recommendation model.

-Amazon uses different types of personalization on their website for instance, beside the previously mentioned user-item content block , they also rely on more straightforward personalization mechanism such as such retrieving your browsing history or past purchases.
+Amazon uses different types of personalization on its website; for instance, besides the previously mentioned user-item content block, they also rely on more straightforward personalization mechanisms such as retrieving your browsing history or past purchases.

 Certain identifiers can be used to match identities across channels.
-Within omni-channel setup the golden record “360 Customer profile” serves as a holistic view of the customer across all interaction touch point.
+Within an omnichannel setup, the golden record “360 Customer profile” serves as a holistic view of the customer across all interaction touchpoints.

-Interaction with customer service typically happen in one of three flavor: calls, emails and chat.
-These interaction points’ data, can integrated using any user or order level identifier.
+Interaction with customer service typically happens in one of three flavors: calls, emails, and chat.
+These interaction points’ data can be integrated using any user or order level identifier.
 Matching can be done at the time of processing the customer’s request doing a lookup in the system for any provided identifier.
-When using onsite chat widgets and forum support it is further possible to tie customer contact and requests directly to a session identifier.
+When using onsite chat widgets and forum support, it is further possible to tie customer contact and requests directly to a session identifier.

-For point of sales, loyalty cards and programs allows to have a link from sales to a unique customers, regardless of payment method.
-Data points such as email address, phone number and/or name & address can be used as identifiers to merge customer data points into a unique profile.
-In case of card payment, card fingerprints can be used as an additional identifier for matching purposes.
+For point of sales, loyalty cards and programs allows us to have a link from sales to unique customers, regardless of payment method.
+Data points such as email address, phone number, name & address can be used as identifiers to merge customer data points into a unique profile.
+In the case of card payment, card fingerprints can be used as an additional identifier for matching purposes.
 These identifiers can be used to merge the available basket purchase data with online data.